Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Quantum groups as tridendriform and pre-Lie algebras

-\subsubsection{Classical Integrability}
+\subsubsection{Classical integrability}

-Connections between (tri)dendriform, pre-Lie algebras and classical integrable systems and the associated classical deformed algebras are naturally identified given the findings of the previous subsection.
-The key point in the description and construction of classical integrable systems from the Hamiltonian point of view is the existence of a classical matrix $r \in \mbox{End}({\mathbb C}^{\cal N} \otimes {\mathbb C}^{\cal N})$ that satisfies the classical YBE \cite{FT, TST},
+Connections between (tri)dendriform, pre-Lie algebras and classical integrable systems and the associated classical deformed algebras are naturally identified given the findings of the previous section (see also work related to integrable ODEs~\cite{Gol}).
+The key point in the description and construction of classical integrable systems from the Hamiltonian point of view is the existence of a classical matrix $r \in \EEnd\bigl({\mathbb C}^{\mathcal N} \otimes {\mathbb C}^{\mathcal N}\bigr)$ that satisfies the classical YBE~\cite{FT, TST} (see also~\cite{RotYB})